SUTHA JOHNSON, PHD

 Licensed Clinical Psychologist

-Dr. Sutha Johnson is a licensed clinical psychologist (PSY33108) who provides individual psychotherapy to adults.
-She specializes in cognitive behavioral therapy (including exposure-based approaches), psychodynamic, and other evidence-based treatments for anxiety disorders, social anxiety, OCD, trauma, perfectionism, and stress.
+Dr. Sutha Johnson (PSY 33108) is a clinical psychologist who provides individual psychotherapy to adults.
+She specializes in cognitive-behavioral (including exposure treatments), psychodynamic, and other evidence-based treatments for acute and chronic trauma (e.g., sexual assault, adults with a history of childhood trauma, traumatic grief, and others), generalized and social anxiety, obsessive-compulsive disorder, perfectionism, and stress.

 IN HER OWN WORDS

-“Being a therapist humbly reminds me every day that human connection and compassion are healing.
-I’m also reminded that as humans, we are all connected somehow and our innate humanity is worth capitalizing on.
-The importance I place on connecting with you and the stillness of the therapy space (without the hubbub of our otherwise chaotic, loud world) allow me listen to you closely, curiously, and compassionately.
+“Being a psychotherapist humbly reminds me every day that human connection and compassion are healing.
+I’m also reminded we are all connected somehow and our innate humanity is worth capitalizing on.
+The importance I place on connecting with you and the stillness of the therapy space (without the hubbub of our otherwise restless, loud world) allow me to listen to you closely, curiously, and compassionately.
 I don’t make assumptions based on what I think I know and I don’t question your values and goals.
-I listen and understand.
-As I listen and understand, I will also strive to hear if and how the intersection of socio-cultural elements may be relevant in your life.
+As I listen and understand, I will also strive to hear if/how the intersection of socio-cultural elements may be relevant in life.